 Must have be a Columbia/Barnard junior in good academic standing.

 Must have completed Environmental Biology I-II or Science for Sustainable Development.

-Minimum 3.0 cumulative GPA.
+Minimum 3.0 cumulative GPA

 This course offers a small group of students the unique opportunity to study the ecology, evolution, and behavior of African animals and ecosystems in one of the world’s most biologically spectacular settings, the wildlife-rich savannas of Kenya.
-In addition to gaining sophisticated training in fieldwork, hypothesis-driven biological research, and scientific writing and presentation, the course gives participants many opportunities to observe and study a diversity of plants, animals, and their interactions.
-Lectures include core topics in ecology and evolution with emphasis on African animals and ecosystems that students will see in Kenya.
+In addition to gaining sophisticated training in fieldwork, hypothesis-driven biological research, statistics, and scientific writing and presentation, the course gives participants many opportunities to observe and study a diversity of plants, animals, and their interactions.
+Lectures include core topics in ecology and evolution with emphasis on the African animals and ecosystems that students will see in Kenya.

-EEEB W3923: Ecology and Conservation of African Landscapes.
+Savanna Ecology and Conservation (EEEB W3923).
 4 points.

 Only six percent of Africa's land is protected, and these areas are rarely large enough to sustain wildlife populations.
 Mostly, wildlife must share land with people who also face survival challenges.
 This course will explore how wildlife and people interact in Kenya, where new approaches to conservation are being developed and implemented.
 Lectures will cover the ecology of tropical grasslands and first principles underlying conservation and management of these landscapes.
 Field trips and projects will examine the dynamics between human actions and biodiversity conservation.

 Students will compare productivity, diversity, and ecological processes in the diverse farming systems of Kenya, which include highland and lowland, large and small-scale systems, monoculture cereal crops, mixed farming with crops and livestock, pastoral systems, diverse tree crop systems from plantations to multispecies agroforests, and intensive horticulture.
 Students spend their time in Kenya learning state of the art techniques for characterizing soils, agricultural landscapes, and ecosystem services.
 They will use these methods across the range

 of farming systems to develop projects comparing various aspects of these systems, and explore sustainability issues from the ecological, agricultural, and livelihood disciplines.

 Note: The University reserves the right to withdraw or modify the courses of instruction or to change the instructors as may become necessary.